 □ Enable the Log SNMP get request function for the device to send SNMP Read requests as events to the Syslog server.
 To enable the function, select the on radio button in the SNMP logging frame. □ Enable the Log SNMP set request function for the device to send SNMP Write requests as events to the Syslog server.
 To enable the function, select the on radio button in the SNMP logging frame. □ Choose the desired severity level for the get and set requests. □ Apply the settings temporarily.
-To do this, click the ✓ button. en active, the device logs configuration changes made using the Command Line Interface, to audit trail.
+To do this, click the ✓ button.
+When active, the device logs configuration changes made using the Command Line Interface, to the audit trail.
 This feature is based on IEEE 1686 for Substation Intelligent Electronic Devices.
-Perf form the following steps: abc □ Open the Diagnostics > Report > Global dialog. □ To enable the function, select the on radio button in the CLI logging frame. □ Apply the settings temporarily.
+Perform the following steps: □ Open the Diagnostics > Report > Global dialog. □ To enable the function, select the On radio button in the CLI logging frame. □ Apply the settings temporarily.
 To do this, click the ✓ button.
-I device lets you save the following system information data in one ZIP file on your PC: I defaultconfig.xml I defaultconfig.xml I defaultconfig.xml runningconfig.xml supportinfo.html systeminfo.html systemlog.html device creates the file name of the ZIP archive automatically in the format address> <system name="">.zip.</system> Perf form the following steps: □ Click the button.
+The device lets you save the following system information data in one ZIP file on your PC: □ audittrail.html □ config.xml □ defaultconfig.xml □ script □ runningconfig.xml □ supportinfo.html □ systeminfo.html □ systemlog.html The device creates the file name of the ZIP archive automatically in the format <ip_address><system_name>.zip.</system_name></ip_address> Perform the following steps: □ Click the button.
 After a while, you can download the ZIP archive. □ Select the directory in which you want to save the support information. □ Click the Ok button.